 Our Team

-Jennifer (she/her/ella) is a second-year Clinical Psychology Ph.D. student at the University of Oregon.
+Jennifer (she/her/ella) is a third-year Clinical Psychology Ph.D. student at the University of Oregon.
 She graduated from the University of California, Los Angeles (UCLA) with a B.A. in Psychology and Chicana/o Studies and a minor in Applied Developmental Psychology.
-Prior to joining the lab, she served as a research assistant in Dr. Anna Lau’s Culture and Race/Ethnicity (CARE) in Youth Mental Health Lab and Dr. Denise Chavira’s Culture and Anxiety Lab for Mental Health Advances (CALMA) at UCLA, working primarily with Spanish-speaking families.
+Prior to joining the lab, she served as a research assistant in Dr. Anna Lau’s Culture and Race/Ethnicity (CARE) in Youth Mental Health Lab and Dr. Denise Chavira’s Culture and Anxiety Lab for Mental Health Advances (CALMA) at UCLA.
+In these roles, she primarily worked with Spanish-speaking families on various implementation research projects focused on youth behavioral health.
 She also worked with the Maternal and Developmental Risks from Environmental and Social Stressors (MADRES) Center for Environmental Health Disparities at the USC Keck School of Medicine.

 Representative Publications and Presentations